FlowerStake/ares-validator-auto-payout/README.md

 yarn
 ```

-## Important: Once all modules are installed, you need to re-download type definitions from repo
+#### Important: Once all modules are installed, you need to re-download type definitions from repo

 ```
 git checkout HEAD node_modules/@ares-protocol
 ```

+## Add KeyStore (JSON Account File)

 Go to [Polkadot JS UI](https://js.aresprotocol.io/apps/#/accounts) and export the account you want to use to json format, then copy the json file/s in the `keystores` folder.